-- 1. Swing link (D) all the way forward. - 2.
-Move platform front end inboard while moving it away from the walking beam. - 3.
-Position link (D) on bracket, and install bolt and nut.
-Tighten just enough so that link can still swivel on bracket. - 4.
-Move platform to closed position, ensuring it is locked. - f.
+- 1. Swing link (D) all the way forward.

+- 2. Move platform front end inboard while moving it away from the walking beam.

+- 3. Position link (D) on bracket, and install bolt and nut.
+Tighten just enough so that link can still swivel on bracket.

+- 4. Close platform, ensuring it is locked.

+- f.
 Close engine compartment hood.